-The Hibernation Mode feature saves the contents of memory to the Hard Disk Drive when the computer is turned off so that, the next time it is turned on, the previous state is restored.
+The Hibernation Mode feature saves the contents of memory to the HDD/SSD when the computer is turned off so that, the next time it is turned on, the previous state is restored.
 Please note that the Hibernation Mode feature does not save the status of any peripheral devices connected to the computer.

-- Save your data.
-While entering Hibernation Mode, the computer saves the contents of memory to the Hard Disk Drive.
-However, for safety sake, it is best to save your data manually. - Data will be lost if you disconnect the AC adaptor before the save is completed.
+Save your data.
+While entering Hibernation Mode, the computer saves the contents of memory to the HDD/SSD.
+However, for safety sake, it is best to save your data manually.

-- Do not install or remove a memory module while the computer is in Hibernation Mode.
-Data will be lost. - Do not switch to Hibernation Mode while transferring data to external media, such as USB devices, memory media or other external memory devices, as Data will be lost.
+- Data will be lost if you disconnect the AC adaptor before the save is completed. - Do not switch to Hibernation Mode while transferring data to external media, such as USB devices, memory media or other external memory devices, as data will be lost.